 The 5.7x28mm cartridge is a small-caliber, bottlenecked cartridge designed and manufactured by FN Herstal, a Belgian firearms manufacturer.
 It was introduced in the early 1990s and was specifically developed for use in the FN P90 submachine gun and the FN Five-seveN pistol.

 The cartridge is relatively small, measuring 5.7mm in diameter and 28mm in length.
 It is a centerfire cartridge with a bottlenecked design, meaning the case is narrower at the base than it is at the neck.
 The cartridge typically uses a lightweight bullet, with typical weights ranging from 23 to 40 grains.

-The 5.7x28mm cartridge has a relatively high velocity and flat trajectory, which makes it suitable for use in both close-quarters combat and longer-range engagements.
+The 5.7x28mm cartridge has a relatively high velocity and flat trajectory, making it suitable for close-quarters combat and longer-range engagements.
 It is also known for its low recoil, which makes it easier for shooters to maintain accuracy and control.